StarfilesFileSharing/StarfilesFileSharing/profile/README.md

 2. Single point of failure (e.g. Megafiles & Wikileaks)

 ## The Solution
 The solution is simple, at least to explain.
 You need something with a good user experience that doesn't have a single point of failure (decentralisation).
 In reality, this is a lot harder to achieve.
 We now face a question.
-How face we future-proof Starfiles?
+How can we future-proof Starfiles?
 How can we re-engineer Starfiles to remove it's single point of failure (the team) while maintaing a good UX?

 To solve this, we must think about Starfiles at a high level, as being 3 sections:
 1. File storage